mrchrisster/MiSTer_SAM/README.md

 - Additionally copy the entire `MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
 - Make sure you don't forget about adding the `.` in front of the MiSTer_SAM directory

+## Update
+- Running `MiSTer_SAM_on.sh` will update your exisiting version to the newest version.
+- Backup `MiSTer_SAM.ini` and delete (recommended).
+Since we constantly add new features, it is advised to backup your custom settings and start with a fresh `MiSTer_SAM.ini`.

 ## Usage
 Simply wait at the main MiSTer menu for 2 minutes (default setting) without touching the mouse, keyboard, or controller and SAM will start.

 Don't want to wait?
-You can start SAM instantly with the `MiSTer_SAM_now.sh` script in your MiSTer's Scripts folder!
-Just be sure to run `MiSTer_SAM_on.sh` at least once.
+You can start SAM instantly by launching `MiSTer_SAM_on.sh` script in your MiSTer's Scripts folder!

 ## Features
 - **Autoplay** - MiSTer SAM autostarts by default when your MiSTer is idle in the main menu.
-You can change SAM's behaviour by changing "menuonly" setting in the ini.
+If you want SAM to always autostart, no matter if in the main menu or not, you can do that by changing "menuonly" setting in `MiSTer_SAM.ini` .

 - **Controller Detection** - MiSTer SAM will only start when no input has been received from your controllers for the amount of time set in `MiSTer_SAM.ini`